thaitujim-dev/nab_assignment/README.md

   - Using NDK and CMake to compile the native library
   - Import project and run
   - In case the project can not run.
 Using the APK in the Build folder to install and run
+  - The final APK is built and store in APK_Build folder